Bukit Bintang MRT station: Layout

 The layout for the station has its own unique features that are not found in other stations in the Klang Valley.
-It has up to 5 entrances around the crossroads of Jalan Bukit Bintang and Jalan Sultan Ismail, allowing commuters access to several malls in the vicinity, for example Pavilion Kuala Lumpur and Lot 10.
-The station, being located in an area with limited space, required it to be built underground at about 28m deep.
+It has up to 5 entrances around the intersection of Jalan Bukit Bintang and Jalan Sultan Ismail, allowing commuters access to several malls in the vicinity, for example Pavilion Kuala Lumpur and Lot 10.
+The station, being located in an area with limited space, required it to be built underground at about 28 metres deep.
 This was to avoid demolishing buildings along the Jalan Bukit Bintang road to make way for construction.
-The station contains the longest escalator for all 31 stations along the KGL route at 20 metres.
-Bukit Bintang MRT station is also unique in a sense that it is one of only two stations on the line with split platforms, which means the platforms are stacked one on the other; one for -bound trains and one for Kajang-bound trains.
+The station contains the longest escalator among the Kajang Line stations, at 20 metres.
+The MRT station is also unique in the sense that it is one of only two stations on the line with split platforms, which means the platforms are stacked one on the other; one for -bound trains and one for -bound trains.